mozilla-iam/slack-driver/README.md

 6. Disable any user without access to Slack through a Slack API call.
 7. Enable any previously-disabled user that is still present in Slack database.

+NOTE: If you have Slack owners (not admins), these cannot be deactivated.
+It is recommended to create service-accounts for Slack owners, instead of using a normal / every-day user account.
+This is safer and cleaner, and you also will not run into this issue that way since the owner accounts being service-accounts, will not need to be deactivated.

 ## Process Diagram
 !['docs/img/Slack-Integration.png'](docs/img/Slack-Integration.png)